rmetcalf9/object_store_abstraction/DATASTORETYPEOPTIONS.md

 # Migrating Datastore

 This is a special datastore type which allows data to be live migrated from one data store to another.
 Two stores are specified and both are connected to.
 All data reads are produced from the "From" store.
-All save and remove operations are propergated to both "From" and "To" data stores.
+All save and remove operations are propagated to both "From" and "To" data stores.
 This means the following process can be used in doing a migration:

-1. To start with the microservice is running connected to data store A
+1. To start with the micro-service is running connected to data store A
 2. New empty data store B is setup
-3. New version of microservice is deployed in migrating mode with A set as the From store and B set as the to store.
+3. New version of micro-service is deployed in migrating mode with A set as the From store and B set as the to store.
 4. While the new version is running a one off migration job is run which migrates all data.
 Due to the fact that the system is running in Migrating mode when this job completes data store B is always kept with the most up to date version of the dataset.
-5. A second new version of the microservice is deployed connected to data store B
+5. A second new version of the micro-service is deployed connected to data store B

 ```
 {